bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 His eyes started darting around, though his head was still locked in place, and his arms where now fixed to each side of his head, palms out towards a... dungeon?
 Torches lid up the place ever so slightly, as the white stones in the room formed a new existence for Adrex.
-To his right he could see the shape of the girl - all well, without a problem in her stomach, hand stretched out after the backhand lash she had just dealt him to get him back to consciousness.
+To his right he could see the shape of the girl - all well, without a wound in her stomach, hand stretched out after the backhand lash she had just dealt him to get him back to consciousness.

 The male voice from earlier filled the room:
 "Thank you, dear.